mlohajner/nemo_yt-dlp/README.md

 ## Installation

-Inluded is `install.sh`, edit to check and verify the information provided.
+Via included `install.sh` - edit to check and verify the information provided.

 - INSTALL_DIR - is the location where scripts live
-- ACTIONS_DIR - is the nemo actions location
+- ACTIONS_DIR - is the nemo_actions location

 When ready:
 ```bash